Have the police seized your property?

 1. Police Seizure

 The process begins when the police seize property during an investigation; typically, cash, jewellery, vehicles, and sometimes even real estate (land and buildings).
-The seized property must be seized in accordance with the Charter and the Criminal Code, or any other legislation authorizing seizure of property.
+Property must be seized in accordance with the Charter and the Criminal Code, or any other legislation authorizing seizure of property.

 The police have several options regarding what they can do with the seized property.
-One option available to the police is to forward the seized property to the Civil Forfeiture Office to be forfeited to the government if there is evidence the property was:
+One option available is to forward the property to the Civil Forfeiture Office to be forfeited to the government if there is evidence the property was:

 a) obtained illegally